sc2468/EscapeRoomBookingSystem/README.md

 * Bulk Time Slot Creation: implementated

 Current Bugs:
-* Creating an open booking then booking it without reloading the page does not update UI. (not a normal workflow)
+* Creating an open booking then booking it without reloading the page does not update UI. (not a normal workflow admin screen only)
-* Openning Admin screen going forward 4 days opening customer booking screen going foward four days causes app to reload. (not normal workflow)
 * on Admin screen pop up is not close after any user action.